 Bridge programs are designed for existing certified fitness professionals who want to incorporate Pilates or more advanced versions of Pilates into their repertoire.
 These programs build on existing knowledge and skills, making them shorter and more focused.

-• Pros: Shorter duration, less costly, and suitable for experienced professionals wanting to expand their skill set.
+- Pros: Shorter, less costly, and suitable for experienced professionals wanting to expand their skill set.

-Your training program will influence whether you specialize in mat or reformer Pilates, though many instructors complete certification courses in both to broaden their teaching style and career path.
+Your training program will help you decide if you want to focus on mat or reformer Pilates.
+Many instructors choose to complete certification courses in both areas.
+This approach will enrich your teaching style and open up more career opportunities!

 Mat Pilates Certification: A Focus on Bodyweight Exercises

-• Mat Pilates certification focuses on bodyweight exercises, teaching foundational movements like the Hundred, Roll-Up, and Single Leg Stretch.
+- Mat Pilates certification focuses on bodyweight exercises, teaching foundational movements like the Roll-Up, and Single Leg Stretch.

 This certification is perfect for instructors who want to offer flexible and accessible classes.
 Since mat exercises only need a mat, they can be done anywhere!